awaismbajwa/SimpleTrelloTodoDemo/README.md

 This is a [Next.js](https://nextjs.org/) project, a simple one page todo application which uses [Trello](https://trello.com/) as backend.

-Trello board needs to be configured in environment file by providing api key, token, board id, open task list id and closed task list id.

 This application allows user to create a new card with name and description.
 Newly added card goes to the list of open tasks.
-Once the task is finished,

-the task card can be moved to the list of finished tasks.
+Once the task is finished, the task card can be moved to the list of finished tasks.
 Application also allows removing the task card.

 ## Getting Started